reillypascal/personalsite-ssg/pages/wiki/reading/ai-criticism.md

 ## Weaknesses of AI as a Tool

-- Chengshuai Zhao et al., “[Is Chain-of-Thought Reasoning of LLMs a Mirage?
-A Data Distribution Lens](https://arxiv.org/pdf/2508.01191)”

-> Our results reveal that \[Chain-of-Thought (CoT)\] reasoning is a brittle mirage that vanishes when it is pushed beyond training distributions.
-This work offers a deeper understanding of why and when CoT reasoning fails, emphasizing the ongoing challenge of achieving genuine and generalizable reasoning.

-Cognitive scientist and AI researcher Gary Marcus [notes the following about these results](https://garymarcus.substack.com/p/gpt-5-overdue-overhyped-and-underwhelming):

-> In 1998 I wrote that “universals are pervasive in language and reasoning” but showed experimentally that neural networks of that era could not reliably “extend universals outside \[a\] training space of examples”. \[…\]

-> Throw in every gadget invented since 1998, and the Achilles’ Heel I identified then still remains.
-That’s startling.
-Even I didn’t expect that.

 - Kosmyna et al., “[Your Brain on ChatGPT: Accumulation of Cognitive Debt when Using an AI Assistant for Essay Writing Task](https://arxiv.org/abs/2506.08872)”

 > EEG revealed significant differences in brain connectivity: Brain-only participants exhibited the strongest, most distributed networks; Search Engine users showed moderate engagement; and LLM users displayed the weakest connectivity.
 Cognitive activity scaled down in relation to external tool use. \[…\]